MultiSafepay/docs/content/payment-methods/credit-and-debit-cards/vpay/activate-vpay.md

 ---
 ## Activate

-For V Pay to be available as a payment method on the payment page of MultiSafepay, THE Visa gateway needs to be enabled.
+For V Pay to be available as a payment method on the payment page of MultiSafepay, the Visa gateway needs to be enabled.

 Note that on the MultiSafepay payment page, the V Pay logo will never be shown because it is part of the VISA Europe circuit.